inobelar/taffy_cpp/README.md

   'applicability'.
 In our imperfect world, there is an incredible number of devices (with various architectures) under which you can compile C++ code, but vendor's compiler may supports only good old `C++11` or `C`.
-I mean microelectronics or various outdate systems that cannot be easily updated.
+I mean microelectronics or various outdated systems that cannot be easily updated.

   Once you find yourself in a situation where you need to do something useful in such harsh conditions, you will thank God that we still have useful